flexatone/present-df-typing/doc/pycon-2025/slides.md

 ---

-# A DataFrame is a Variadic Type
+# A DataFrame is Generic

 <Transform :scale="1.25">
 <v-clicks depth="2">

 * A DataFrame type is generic to many variables
-    * The index labels
+    * The index label types
-    * The columns labels
+    * The columns label types
     * The variadic types of columnar data
-* Options in making concrete
+* Idiomatic DataFrame usage
     * Fixed column size and type
-    * Flexible size or type regions
+    * Flexible size with optional columns

 </v-clicks>
 </Transform>